merzouk/memoryDataBase/README.md

 This project presents a simple example of using the memory base H2.

-It has four moduls maven, persist, services and web
+It has four moduls maven, model, persist, services and web

 model contains the diferents POJO